Academic (School) Reference Letter Samples – Templates

 Correctly address the academic reference letter

-Writing a proper address for the school reference letter ensures that it reaches the correct audience and makes the letter seem more personalized.
-To be sure on whom to address the letter to, ask the student to provide the full details of the addressee, including their name, title, and role in the application process.
-If the addressee’s details are unknown to the student, then the writer can generally address the academic reference letter—for example, Dear college’s admission’s office, Dear Company Hiring Team, etc.
+Writing a proper address for this letter ensures that it reaches the correct audience and makes the letter seem more personalized.
+To be sure of whom to address the letter to, ask the student to provide the full details of the addressee, including their name, title, and role in the application process.

-Important Note: If the student is applying to various learning institutions, programs, or companies, the address format of the letter should be general, but the recommender can try to highlight the student’s suitable attributes as much as possible.
+If the student is applying to various learning institutions, programs, or companies, the address format of the letter should be general, but the recommender can try to highlight the student’s suitable attributes as much as possible.

-For instance, if the student is applying for an entry-level data analyst position at several companies, the recommender can focus on the student’s achievements as a data science student in college and provide specific examples of the student’s successful projects or data science awards.
+If the student is applying for an entry-level data analyst position at several companies, the recommender can focus on the student’s achievements as a data science student in college and provide specific examples of the student’s successful projects or data science awards.

 Include a self-introductory paragraph

-The self-introductory paragraph of the academic reference letter should also include details of how long the recommender has known the specific student and in what capacity.
+The self-introductory paragraph of the letter should also include details of how long the recommender has known the specific student and in what capacity.
 The recommender can use a few sentences to explain their role in the student’s academic life or describe their first impressions of the student and how they have seen them advance academically or personality-wise.
-The phrasing of this section should be in terms of how the student has been outstanding in class, on their assignments, extracurricular activity, and in other day-to-day academic settings.
+The phrasing of this section should be in terms of how the student has been outstanding in class, on their assignments, in extracurricular activities, and in other day-to-day academic settings.

 Include an evaluation of the student’s qualifications